MAJESTIC MT. TETA KAWI |

 The moderately warm winter weather and low annual rainfall makes this town popular with golfers and tennis players.
 The Sea of Cortez offers good fishing, scuba diving, kayaking and snorkeling.
 There are two marinas, where many yachts and motorboats are docked.
 On one visit, I met some women in the laundry room of the El Mirador RV Park who were from a sailboat docked in the marina.
 They told me that San Carlos is a good stopping off place to wash clothes, buy supplies, and have a taste of restaurant food and a little action on land.
 That’s how I think of San Carlos, as a good stopping off place.
 Some gringos would argue that this is as far south as they need to go to be content.

-We always look forward to a Sunday afternoon at the Soggy Peso Bar, sitting on the beach with our feet in the warm sand, watching the kite-boarders surfing in the bay, and sometimes listening to live music.
-This year, the experience was as good as we remembered it!
+watching the kite-boarders surfing in the bay, and sometimes listening to live music.
+This year, the experience was as

-We shared a lunch of crab and avocado salad with tortilla chips and a shrimp quesadilla.
+We shared a lunch of crab and avocado salad with

-Delicious, fresh food for a very fair price!
+price!
 Another step in our quest for healthy living.
 At the

 table next to us, a Mexican family of five was having lunch.
 The baby showed us how to finish the afternoon off right, with a siesta in one of the hammocks always hung between posts in the palapa.
 This is nap-time, Mexican style.
 We can learn a lot from the Mexican National people about healthy living.